The Wicker Man (2006 film): Plot

 Rowan is tied to a large tree, about to be burned.
 Edward rescues her and they run away through the woods, but Rowan leads him back to Sister Summersisle.
 Sister Summersisle thanks Rowan for her help, and Edward realizes that the search for Rowan was a setup the whole time.
-It is revealed that Willow, known on the island as Sister Willow, is the daughter of Sister Summersisle and that Willow sealed Edward's fate many years ago, when Sister Willow chose him as a human sacrifice to restore the island's honey production (after Edward deliberately destroyed the beehives in their crop earlier).
-The villagers tackle and overpower Edward, viciously breaking his legs to prevent him from escaping and "torturing" him with live bees (shown in the alternate version).
-They carry him to an enormous wicker man where he's hoisted high above the ground and shut inside.
+Willow, known on the island as Sister Willow, is the daughter of Sister Summersisle and chose Edward as a human sacrifice to restore the island's honey production (after Edward deliberately destroyed the beehives in their crop earlier).
+They carry him to an enormous wicker man where he is hoisted high above the ground and shut inside.
 Rowan sets fire to the wicker man, and Edward is sacrificed in a giant blaze amid his screams.

-Six months later, Sister Willow and Honey go to a bar and meet two policemen, one of them having graduated from the academy.
-Willow and Honey agree to go home with them.
+Six months later, Sisters Willow and Honey go to a bar and meet two policemen, one of whom graduated from the academy.
+Willow and Honey volunteer to go home with them.